Should You Go to College?

 Discover More Tips to Help You Find Your Path – Get the Book!

 Ken Rusk is a blue-collar entrepreneur who has started several successful endeavors and mentored hundreds of young people in their pursuit of a satisfying career and fulfilling life.Discover how Ken’s approach to life and work can help you set and achieve your goals – all while avoiding the nearly inescapable trap of college debt.
-Pre-order his new book, Blue Collar Cool: How to Earn Without the College Burn today!
+Pre-order his new book, Blue Collar Cash: How to Earn Without the College Burn today!